ButterFaces/ButterFaces/readme.md

 <br/>
 <br/>
 ButterFaces creates a simple html structure based on [twitters bootstrap](http://www.http://getbootstrap.com/) around existing JSF components.
 You do not have already use bootstrap in your project - it comes with ButterFaces.
 And if you do not want to use bootstrap styles or you have your own version you can disable it easily by configuring it in your web.xml.

+## What about the license?
+ButterFaces stands under [MIT License](http://opensource.org/licenses/MIT).
+So feel free to use it.
+Feel free to customize it.
+Feel free to sell it.
+But let us know how it works and what kind of problems you have.

+## What about a documentation?
+Take a look at our [showcase](http://www.butterfaces.org/) or [documentation](https://butterfaces.gitbooks.io/butterfaces/content/)